-Key points about: How credit card fraud works and how to stay safe
+Key points about: credit card fraud, fraud prevention, and reporting

-If you suspect fraudulent activity on your credit card account, you should contact your credit card company, the police, and the credit bureau.
+If you suspect fraudulent activity on your credit card account, contact your credit card company, the police, and the credit bureau.

 What is credit card fraud?

-Your credit card doesn’t have to be physically stolen for credit card theft to happen.
-Increasingly sophisticated means of stealing information means that your card information can be stolen without your credit card even leaving your sight, via methods like cloning and phishing.
+Your physical card doesn’t have to be stolen for credit card fraud to occur since credit card theft can happen online, too.
+Criminals have adopted sophisticated ways to steal personal information.
+This means card information can be stolen without your credit card even leaving your sight with methods like cloning and phishing.

-Cloning, or creating duplicates of an existing card, is one way that cyberthieves can get ahold of your credit card information without physically stealing it.
-This is done either by stealing all the information from the magnetic strip on the back of the original card or by obtaining some other type of information (like your Social Security number) that is then used to create fraudulent cards.
+Credit card cloning is when fraudsters create duplicates of an existing card.
+This is done by stealing the information from the magnetic strip on the back of the original card or by obtaining another type of personal information (like your Social Security number).
+The criminals use this info to create fraudulent cards.